-For someone who initially despised dog trainers, Toby has taken me to see more of them than I can count, and I have learned something new from each and every one of them.
-Most turned out to be compassionate, talented people, who have given me the tools, techniques, and tricks necessary to advance Toby’s training.
-A few have shown me which methods are not a good match for me and my dogs.
+For someone who initially despised dog trainers, Toby took me to see more of them than I can count, and I learned something new from each and every one of them.
+Most turned out to be compassionate, talented people, who gave me the tools, techniques, and tricks necessary to advance Toby’s training.
+A few showed me which methods were not a good match for me and my dogs.

 Working with Toby taught me that when choosing an activity to do with your dog, both the owner – and the dog – should enjoy it.
 This helped me to rule out which activities would not be a good fit for us, including agility, dock diving, and formal obedience.